Wood species

 photo source: esaunashop.com

-Maple wood is used to make paper and cardboard, fibreboard, furniture, windows, toys, pencils, bowls and platters.
-Maple sawdust is used to smoke fish and meat, and has a very pleasant fruity flavour.
-The bark, flowers and fruit are very rich in tannins and are used to make natural dyes.
-They are also used in herbal medicine, against haemorrhages and other diseases.
+Maple wood is used to make paper and board, fiberboard, fiberboard, furniture, windows, toys, pencils, bowls and platters.
+The sawdust is used for smoking fish and meat and has a very pleasant fruity flavor.
+The bark, flowers and fruit are very rich in tannins and are used in natural colorants.
+They are also used in herbal medicine to treat bleeding and other diseases.

-Both timber and veneer are used in furniture.
-It is a soft, flexible wood that is easy to work both by hand and with tools, sanded beautifully and stained evenly.
-Various pieces of furniture can be obtained and because all the documentation about maple started from Nicu, below are two of his works made with maple wood.
+Both lumber and veneer are used in furniture.
+It is a soft and flexible wood that is easy to work with both by hand and with tools, sanded nicely and evenly colored.
+You can get various pieces of furniture and because all the documentation about alder started from Nicu, below are two of the works he made with alder wood.

 maple wood